erlv/libPerformanceMatters/docs/2_memory_notes.md

-# Notes about Memory Hierarchy of the Computer
+# Memory Hierarchy of the Computer

 ## Performance factors of different level of memory